It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 5. Everything on the Ekim Burgers menu is affordable and delicious.
 You'd come under budget here, so go ahead and chuck some chips in too.
 Choice! ($8-$15)

-6. Tommy Millions do pizza by the slice at around $5 each.
-That equals approximately four slices.
-Not bad, not bad at all ($5-$5.50 a slice)
+6. Tommy Millions do pizza by the slice at around $5 a pop.
+The rotating weekly specials are always great.

 7. Discover Wellington’s secrets, stories and treasures at Wellington Museum on the waterfront (free)